Vladulay/quantum-computer-simulation/README.md

 Here we develop a framework for quantum simulation.
 Apply quantum circuits to pure states and perform measurements.

 ## Features
-- Gate application via instruction list syntax
+- Gate & channel application via instruction list syntax
 - Measurements in arbitary bases via projectors (of all states only)
 - Supports both pure and mixed states
 - Supports sparse matrices for pure states
+- Deutsch-Josza algorithm

 ## How to use
 The functions of interest are located inside _gate_operations.py_.
 To see examples of how to use this library consult the jupyter notebook _tutorial.ipynb_.